 Direct Cut Records

-Direct Cut Records are ideal for vinyl one offs, juke box 7"s, dub cuts, and archival purposes.
+Direct Cut Records are ideal for custom vinyl one offs, juke box 7"s, dub cuts, and archival purposes.
 These are the highest quality lathe cut vinyl records possible.
 The audio is cut in stereo into a blank vinyl disc.
 The process is similar to vinyl mastering, except this step is repeated over and over to reach the desired amount of records.
 If an audio project is 15 minutes long then each record will take at least 15 minutes to cut.
 That’s not including preparation time.
 The biggest factor in the price for direct vinyl cuts is the time it takes to cut each record.
 This is the service that Tangible Formats provides.

 The Swabian Method